The Deep Sea

 What role the gas hydrate cycle holds in terms of being a steering mechanism in the global climate cannot be said yet, as exact measurements are still missing.
 Global warming, especially in the plain Polar Regions where vast amounts are held in Alaska, Greenland, Canada, Russia and Antarctica, would have devastating effects.

 In Russian permafrost regions it is already being attempted to min gas hydrates with conventional methods.
 The USA and Japan are planning their techniques for first test extractions.
 The currently known deposits are mostly located in the immediate vicinity of continental fringes and thus cause the nation to dream of a cheap, ever-lasting source of energy.

-In case of an industrially useable raw material the attempts for such regulations are faster, however.
-In 1998 the US department of energy presented a regulation draft discussing further strategies for the research on methane hydrate deposits and have already set a deadline: extraction is due to being in 2015.
+In case of an industrially usable raw material the attempts for such regulations are faster, however.
+In 1998 the US department of energy presented a regulation draft discussing further strategies for the research on methane hydrate deposits and have already set a deadline: extraction is due to begin in 2015.

 Oil and gas

 The offshore oil and gas reserves have been used commercially for years.
-With the help of anchored Oil platforms we can now reach depots at up to 2,000 meters depth and exploit them.
-Remodelled tankers of the company Pertrobas transport oil in the Atlantic off the west coast of Brazil, from depths as far as 1,853 meters.
-Experts say, that even the extraction of oil from as far as 3,000 meters would technically be possible already.
+With the help of anchored Oil platforms we can now reach depots at up to 2,000 m depth and exploit them.
+Remodelled tankers of the company Pertrobas transport oil in the Atlantic off the west coast of Brazil, from depths as far as 1,853 m.
+Experts say that even the extraction of oil from as far as 3,000 m would technically be possible already.

 Deeper and deeper – the search of oil reaches the deep sea